Waka jumping: Electoral (Integrity) Amendment Act 2001

-The frequency of waka jumping made New Zealand enact the Electoral (Integrity) Amendment Act 2001, which had been introduced by Labour Party associate justice minister Margaret Wilson in 1999 but had been promoted by Labour's coalition partner Alliance ahead of that year's general election.
-The act expired at the 2005 election, when the sunset clause came into effect.
+The frequency of waka jumping led to the passing of the Electoral (Integrity) Amendment Act 2001, which had been introduced by Labour Party associate justice minister Margaret Wilson in 1999, but had been promoted by Labour's coalition partner Alliance ahead of that year's general election.
+The act expired at the 2005 election, when a sunset clause came into effect.
 It required MPs who had entered Parliament via a party list to resign from Parliament if they left that party's parliamentary caucus.

-However, parties were still able to find ways around this law.
-When the Alliance split in 2002 over how to respond to the invasion of Afghanistan, Jim Anderton nominally remained the leader of the Alliance inside Parliament while he campaigned outside Parliament as the leader of the newly-founded Progressive Party.
+However, parties were able to find ways around this law.
+When the Alliance party split in 2002 over how to respond to the invasion of Afghanistan, Jim Anderton nominally remained the leader of the Alliance inside Parliament while he campaigned outside Parliament as leader of the newly founded Progressive Party.
 The resulting uncertainty around the Alliance’s position contributed to Prime Minister Helen Clark's decision to call an early general election in 2002.
 While the law was in force, it was used once to expel a list MP from Parliament (an electorate MP who changed parties could still fight a by-election, as Tariana Turia did).

 In December 2003, the ACT Party caucus voted to expel Donna Awatere Huata, an ACT list MP who became an independent after she had been charged with fraud.
 The expulsion became the subject of litigation, and Awatere Huata was not expelled from Parliament until a Supreme Court decision handed down in November 2004.
 A proposed bill to replace the act in 2005 failed.